drinkbird/drinkbird.github.io/about.md

 ## Short Bio

-Anastasios (Tasos) Piotopoulos is a passionate software engineer and aspiring technical architect with a lifelong mission of solving complex problems through building high-quality software.
+Anastasios (Tasos) Piotopoulos is a passionate software engineer and aspiring technical architect with a lifelong mission of solving complex problems through delivering high-quality software.
 Over the years, he has been involved in the construction of everything from simple tooling to enterprise cloud-native solutions.
 Anastasios has a Master's degree in Software Engineering and Ubiquitous Computing from University College Dublin and he currently works at Jet.com as a Senior Back End Engineer.

 ![Anastasios Piotopoulos]({{ site.baseurl }}/images/AnastasiosPiotopoulos.jpg)